shanexuan/shanexuan.github.io/_pages/research.md

 author_profile: true
 ---

-I use field experiments, survey experiments, and quantitative text analysis to understand democratic erosion and democratic consolidation, with a regional focus on Southeast Asia and South Asia.
-My dissertation concerns (i) the dynamic relationship between political participation and accountability, as well as (ii) determinants that safeguard democracy in the age of electoral authoritarianism.
+I use field experiments, survey experiments, and quantitative text analysis to understand democratic erosion and democratic consolidation, with a regional focus on Southeast and East Asia.
+My dissertation studies (i) the source of democratic attitudes in developing countries, as well as (ii) determinants that safeguard democracy in the age of electoral authoritarianism.

 # Working Papers